-Chemical Pest Management Practices for 2020-2021

-If non-chemical methods are ineffective, the school district will consider pesticides only after careful monitoring indicates that they are needed according to a pre-established action levels and will use pesticides that pose the least possible hazard and are effective in a manner that minimizes risk to people, property and the environment.
-The integrated pest management plan may be found at the school's webpage.
-If you have any questions, please call the District's Maintenance and Operations Department at (714) 796-9075.

-This district expects the following pesticides (pesticide products and active ingredients) to be applied during the year.
-(This list includes pesticides that will be applied by school district staff and/or licensed pest control businesses.)
+Chemical Pest Management Practices: If non-chemical methods are ineffective, the school district will consider the use of pesticides only after careful monitoring indicates that they are needed.
+Pesticides that pose the least possible hazard and are effective in a manner that minimizes risk to people, property and the environment will be used.
+Please refer to Attachment #8 to see a list of pesticides that may be applied during the upcoming school year.
+This list includes pesticide that may be applied by school district staff and/or licensed pest control businesses.